melowies/Adventure_Game/README.md

 3. **Warrior**: Strong and resilient, the Warrior specializes in close-quarters combat.
 4. **Assassin**: Stealthy and deadly, the Assassin strikes from the shadows with precision.

-Each hero has unique attributes, abilities, and starting equipment, providing different playstyles and strategies.
+Each hero has unique attributes, abilities.

 ### Starting the Journey